 Barcode/QR code scanner

-This feature is useful if you’re building a price comparison app in addition to or instead of a website.
+This feature is useful if you’re building a price comparison website with an app to compliment it.
 A barcode scanner can be used to compare prices on the go: when a user goes to a store, they can scan a barcode to check if a product is offered at another store for a cheaper price.

 How price comparison websites collect data